Danny-Babs/Portfolio_Projects/README.md

 ##  1. HR Optimization with SQL: Layoff Trends Analysis

 ###  Project Summary
-A data-driven HR analytics project focused on **cleaning and analyzing layoff data** to uncover industry patterns, economic signals, and workforce trends.
+An HR analytics project focused on **cleaning and analyzing layoff data** to uncover industry patterns, economic signals, and workforce trends.
 Built entirely in SQL, this project simulates how a company might analyze public or internal HR data to inform executive decisions.

 ###  Business Value – *So What?*
 Understanding layoffs helps organizations **benchmark HR policies**, **predict risks**, and **navigate downturns**.
 This project shows how clean data leads to clear insights—helping HR and leadership teams **optimize workforce planning**.